• Skip to main content

 Heather Wells Greenaway is a partner at Burning Glass Consulting, a public affairs firm located in the Washington D.C. area.
 She has managed political grassroots and earned media campaigns from the campaign trail to Capitol Hill and campaigns for Fortune 100 corporations, major associations, and trade organizations.
 Greenaway serves as a strategic partner to clients and leads the execution of integrated efforts that combine activities ranging from interactive and earned media campaigns to field operations and coalition building nationwide.
 Prior to the private sector, Heather served on the staff of U.S. Senator Bill Nelson.

-Professor Stephen R. MacNamara is a former Associate Vice President for Academic Affairs at Florida State University (FSU) and served for three years as the Associate Dean of the FSU College of Law.
-In addition, MacNamara has been a tenured member of the faculty at FSU since 1994.
-In July 2009, he was named one of the four finalists for the position of Chancellor to the State University System.
+Professor Stephen R. MacNamara is a former Associate Vice President for Academic Affairs at Florida State University (FSU) and served as Associate Dean of the FSU College of Law for three years.
+He has been a tenured faculty member at FSU since 1994 and was a finalist for Chancellor of the State University System in 2009.

 MacNamara is the only person in Florida history to serve as Chief of Staff to Florida’s House Speaker, the Florida Senate President, and the Governor of the State of Florida.
 He has also worked with members of the U.S. House of Representatives and worked as a Special Assistant to a U.S. Senator.

-In 1989, MacNamara was appointed Secretary of the Florida Department of Business Regulation under Governor Bob Martinez.
-He succeeded Governor Lawton Chiles as the Executive Director of the LeRoy Collins Center for Public Policy at FSU and served as Executive Director of the Claude Pepper Center.
+In 1989, he became Secretary of the Florida Department of Business Regulation under Governor Bob Martinez.
+He later served as Executive Director of the LeRoy Collins Center for Public Policy and the Claude Pepper Center at FSU.

-Loranne Ausley is a State Senator who represents Calhoun, Franklin, Gadsden, Gulf, Hamilton, Jefferson, Leon, Liberty, Madison, Taylor, and Wakulla counties.
-Ausley is an attorney who previously served in the Florida House of Representatives and ran for statewide office in 2010.
+Loranne Ausley is an attorney who previously served in the Florida Senate and the Florida House of Representatives and ran for statewide office in 2010.
 Her practice focuses on strategic advice and general government consulting.
 Ausley began her law practice with the Miami offices of Steel, Hector & Davis as a member of their litigation practice.
 Since that time she has held high level posts throughout state and local government, including 8 years as an elected Member of the Florida House of Representatives.

 As a Democratic leader in the State House, Ausley established herself as an independent-minded leader unafraid to take on tough problems and find real solutions.
 As the ranking Democrat on the House Health Care Council, she developed a policy expertise in health care, and in 2008 was selected to oversee the Florida Healthy Kids Corporation, Florida’ s $300 million child health insurance program.
 In addition to her state legislative service, Ausley has held high level posts in all branches of government at the state and federal level, including the Executive Office of the Governor of Florida, the US Department of Housing and Urban Development, the US Department of Commerce, the US Senate and the US House of Representatives.